Hank Stram: Broadcasting career

 Following his retirement from coaching, Stram enjoyed a long and successful career as a color commentator on CBS' television and radio broadcasts of NFL games.
 Stram began broadcasting games for CBS in 1975, originally calling games with Frank Glieber.
 After a brief hiatus so he could return to coaching, Stram returned to call games with Gary Bender in 1978.
-His other broadcast partners were Jack Buck, Vin Scully, Curt Gowdy, Dick Stockton, Tim Brant, Steve Zabriskie, Jim Henderson, Sean McDonough, and Jim Nantz, along with various others.
-From 1979 through 1989 he also called the Tampa Bay Buccaneers' preseason football games for WTOG-TV in Tampa, Florida.
+His other broadcast partners were Jack Buck, Vin Scully, Curt Gowdy, Dick Stockton, Al Michaels, Tim Brant, Steve Zabriskie, Jim Henderson, Sean McDonough, and Jim Nantz, along with various others.
+From 1979 through 1989 he called the Tampa Bay Buccaneers' preseason football games for WTOG-TV in Tampa, Florida, and from 1993 through 1996 he called preseason Los Angeles/Oakland Raiders' games for KCAL.

 As a broadcaster, Stram is best remembered for his near-20-year stint (beginning in 1978 and lasting through the 1995 season) with Jack Buck on CBS Radio broadcasts of Monday Night Football games.
 Stram's key broadcasting trademark was his habit of predicting the next play before it happened.

 On January 10, 1982, Stram, along with Vin Scully, called the famous NFC Championship Game between the San Francisco 49ers and the Dallas Cowboys.
 The game in question was immortalized by Dwight Clark's touchdown catch which elevated the 49ers into their first Super Bowl appearance (the first of four during the 1980s).

 During a 1988 broadcasting trip to Indianapolis for a Chicago Bears–Colts game, Stram collapsed with a severely blocked aortic valve and underwent open heart surgery.
 He was hospitalized in Indianapolis for a week and later resumed his career with CBS.

 He remained a part of CBS' television broadcast team until 1993.
 His last game as a broadcaster was Super Bowl XXX for CBS Radio in 1996.